Albania - Bikepacking the Backroads

 • Yes, you can book directly with our starting/ending hotel if you wish to stay earlier/later.
 We’ll share our hotel info once the trip is confirmed.

 If you need to arrive late on Day 1, that’s also fine, and our first night’s dinner can be skipped.
-We can fill you in on our rider briefing.
+We can fill you in during our rider briefing.

 If you wish to stay longer at the beach to relax at the end of the trip, that’s a great shout.
 You will need to arrange your own transfer back to Tirana, which is simple with public buses.